pirelaurent/PDP11_front_face/README.md

 The initial boot was loaded in binary by hand using the switches you can see.
 Then a perforated paper tape was read to load the real operating system, RT11.

-### Missing labels
-Except adress and data, i don't remember labels on top of other blocks.
-If you know, tell me !

-:)